slatedocs/slate/source/index.html.md

 # Introduction

-Castupload provides a RESTful JSON API with token-based authentication.
-You can request an API key with [our support](https://www.castupload.com/contact/new).
-The permission scope of the API key varies depending on the use case, so when contacting us be sure to specify the desired use case (e.g. you plan on using Castupload data for a website).
+Filmmakers provides a RESTful JSON API with token-based authentication.
+You can request an API key with [our support](https://www.filmmakers.eu/contact/new).
+The permission scope of the API key varies depending on the use case, so when contacting us be sure to specify the desired use case (e.g. you plan on using Filmmakers data for a website).

 # Authentication